- The battery terminals are loose or corroded ("Weekly checks").

 - The fuel tank is empty.

-- Battery terminals are loose or corroded.
+- The battery terminals are loose or corroded.

-- Defective preheating system - diesel models (Section 4B).
+- Defective pre-heating system - diesel models (Section 4B).

 - Air in the Fuel System - Diesel Models (Section 3A).

-- Serious mechanical failure (e.g. camshaft drive)
+- Serious mechanical failure (for example, camshaft drive)

 Difficulty starting a cold engine

-- Dead battery (Section 4A).
+- Discharged battery (Section 4A).

-- Battery terminals open or corroded
+- Battery terminals are loose or corroded

-- Defective preheating system - diesel models
+- Defective pre-heating system - diesel models

 Excessive noise in the starter when turned on

-Erratic engine idle
+Unstable engine idle speed

-- Clogged air filter element.
+- The air filter element is clogged.

-- Worn camshaft cams (Section 1).
+- The camshaft cams are worn out (Section 1).

-- Defective Injector - Diesel Models (Section FOR).
+- Defective injector - diesel models (Section FOR).

-Ignition misfires at idle
+Misfires at idle speed

-- Defective Injector - Diesel Models (Section FOR).
+- Defective injector - diesel models (Section FOR).

 - Disconnected, leaking or kinked crankcase ventilation hoses (Section ZV).

-Misfiring at all engine speeds
+Misfires at all engine speeds

-- Fuel filter clogged.
+- The fuel filter is clogged.

-- Defective Injector - Diesel Models (Section FOR).
+- Defective injector - diesel models (Section FOR).

 - Fuel system damage (Section FOR).